Skogafoss

 Better Higgs Measurements Through Information Geometry.

-Johann Brehmer, Kyle Cranmer, Felix Kling, Tilman Plehn.
+Johann Brehmer, Kyle Cranmer, Felix Kling, and Tilman Plehn.

 Physical Review D 95 (2017).